information about Johann C. Schmid's "Marie Louka" music

 SM = sheet music, MS = manuscript, red font indicates that sheet music or piano rolls are unavailable

 41 compositions and incomplete manuscripts by "Marie Louka" (1901-1941)

 There is an explanation why only the first two compositions by "Marie Louka" were copyrighted in that name.
 That pseudonym

-was derived from the name of Schmid's first wife, Marie Louise Koechel, whom he married in 1902, and who died in 1903.
+was derived from the name of Schmid's first wife, Marie Louise Kaekel, whom he married in 1902, and who died in 1903.

-15 were published by H. A. Weymann & Son Inc., 2 were published by World Publishing Company
+all published by H. A. Weymann & Son Inc. except for the two by World Publishing Company

 dedication: "my dear friend Mrs. Jenny Reinhard, New Ulm, Minn."

 1902 Flowers of Youth caprice by A. C. Weymann and Johann C. Schmid SM © Johann C. Schmid

 A MS of this piece listed as a composer "Marie Louka", later erased and replaced with "Johann C. Schmid".

 1902 The Rajah march and two-step SM © Marie Louka 1902 recording by Sousa's Band, Arthur Pryor conducting